-In case only the name of your product is not correct, but the bare tool- and serial number are, you don't have to do anything, it's still valid.
-In case these numbers are not right, please contact our service hotline.
+If only the name of the tool is incorrect, but the bare tool and serial number are correct, you needn't do anything.
+If these two important numbers are incorrect, please contact our Service Hotline

-Yes, the consent to the marketing rights for the warranty extension is mandatory.
-We offer the user an added value (extended warranty) in exchange for the marketing rights.
+Yes, it is mandatory to consent to marketing permission in case of warranty extension.
+We offer the user added value (extended warranty) in exchange for the marketing rights.

-It is not really unpleasant for the user, he just has to click on an additional checkbox.
-We give users an extended warranty at no additional cost.
-The extended warranty, on the other hand, will incur additional costs for Bosch power tools.
-In return for free use, we ask users for their permission to contact them for marketing purposes.
+It is not really unpleasant for you, you only have to click on a box for the warranty extension.
+We give you an extended warranty at no additional cost.
+The extended warranty, on the other hand, will incur additional costs for Bosch Power Tools.
+In return for free use, we ask you for permission to contact you for marketing purposes.

-In general, we contact the user once or twice a month by e-mail (newsletter).
+In general, we contact you once or twice a month by e-mail (newsletter).

-In general, we contact the user once or twice a month by e-mail.
+In general, we contact you once or twice a month by e-mail (newsletter).
 There is no telephone contact.
-Only in exceptional cases, which happens very rarely, a user is contacted by telephone.
-However, we are also entitled to contact the customer by post and push notification.
+Only in very rare exceptional cases will you be contacted by telephone if we have your telephone number.
+However, we are also entitled to contact you by post and push notification.

-Yes, the marketing permission can be revoked at any time by sending us a request by e-mail or by using the "Unsubscribe" function in the newsletter.
+Yes, the marketing consent can be revoked at any time by sending us a request by e-mail or by using the "Unsubscribe" function in the newsletter.